xplosionmind/old.tommi.space/_notes/public/Storage.md

 	- is it secure?
 Are my private pictures somehow server-side encrypted?
 - Does it make sense to use my [Cubbit Cell](https://cubbit.io "Cubbit")'s 4TB for long-term picture storage?
 - Should I use portable Hard Disks, as the ones I already have, or internal hard disks to plug to [[Linuxplosion]]?

+## Solution

+The solution I found out to be working greatly up to now is the one described in [[Importing workflow]], which consists in setting a window of [[Cron Job PhotoSync|a few hours per week]] while [[Linuxplosion]] is available to synchronize pictures and run tasks via SSH.
+In this way, storage is safely and redundantly backed up at home.

+Cubbit would have been great, but it lacks two crucial features:
+- it is hardly expandable: I could easily fill up the maximum 4TB of storage in few years
+- it is not optimized for pictures (yet): albums and photo galleries are limited to folders and sub-folders, there is not even any support for tags.

 <br>
 <br>